antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 };
 ```

-In the code above we are exporting a function - passing in the initial state as an empty object, and and action as the second argument.
+In the code above we are exporting a function - passing in the initial state as an empty object, and an action as the second argument.
 The function then uses conditions based on the type of action and then dispatches that action.
 If none of the conditions are met, we'll return the initial state.

 Okay.
 Now let's set up an action file that will get our users from our database and another that will log them in.

 ```

+// ./src/actions/action.jsx

 //---------------------------------------------------------------------
 //-----------------------------------------------------------LOGIN_USER
 export const loginUser = (payload, callback) => async(dispatch) => {